jkalter11/ScoreboardMaster/README.md

 This is a list about possible place-holders that can be added on configuration file (config.yml file, in plugin directory), where you have to edit the score-board:

-%name%, for player name.
+%name%, for player name.<br>
-%world%, for player world name.
+%world%, for player world name.<br>
-%uuid%, for player UUID.
+%uuid%, for player UUID.<br>
-%gamemode%, for player game-mode name.
+%gamemode%, for player game-mode name.<br>
-%x%, for player X coordinate.
+%x%, for player X coordinate.<br>
-%y%, for player Y coordinate.
+%y%, for player Y coordinate.<br>
-%z%, for player Z coordinate.
+%z%, for player Z coordinate.<br>
-%op%, returns true if player is OP or false if player doesn't OP.
+%op%, returns true if player is OP or false if player doesn't OP.<br>
-%ip%, for player IP.
+%ip%, for player IP.<br>
-%flight%, returns true if player is flying or false if player isn't flying.
+%flight%, returns true if player is flying or false if player isn't flying.<br>
-%exp%, for player experience points.
+%exp%, for player experience points.<br>
-%levels%, for player experience level.
+%levels%, for player experience level.<br>
-%food%, for player food level.
+%food%, for player food level.<br>
-%health%, for player health level.
+%health%, for player health level.<br>
 %health_scale%, for player health scale level.